dyahns/LastFM/README.md

 - **Presenter** only holds a weak reference to the **View**.
 It translates the **Model** to **View Model** and passes it onto the **View**.
 - **Router** knows the concrete type the next scene will be built off, but relies on abstraction to delegate creation of the new scene to the **composition root**. **Router** only holds a weak reference to the **View** to trigger UIKit navigation events.

+### Service layer

+The app pulls data from two sources/services: via LastFM API and from a local cache.
+- On successful API request the service updates the cache and the UI.
+- If data from the server comes in first, the cache response is ignored.
+- If API request fails, the cached data will be displayed if already present in the cache.